qtnc/swan/docs/stdlib.md

 The following classes, objects, methods, functions, form the core part of the language.

 Note that a few of these modules and methods related to them can be disabled at compile time with several options.
 This is the case for Regex, Random, Dictionary/LinkedList.
-Unless so disabled, in principle, they are always available in the CLI as well as when embedding QScript into your own C++ application.
+Unless so disabled, they are always available in the CLI as well as when embedding QScript into your own C++ application.

 ## Bool: is Object
 A bool can take only two values: true or false.